DongYuls/DongYuls.github.io/_posts/2018-07-11-ubuntu-on-windows-tutorial.md

 #### 1. Edit the Registry

-In order to use this feature, you should activate "Windows Subsystem for Linux" in *Windows Features On or Off*.
-Press `Windows + R` on your keyboard to open Run dialog box and type `OptionalFeatures.exe` to directly do this.
+You should activate "Windows Subsystem for Linux" in *Windows Features On or Off*.
+To do this, press `Windows + R` to open Run dialog box and type `OptionalFeatures.exe` to directly do this.
 Then reboot the system.

 <br/>

 #### 2. Configuration

 The above steps only enable to use Ubuntu 16.04 on Windows10.
-To use SSH just like openssh-server in local ubuntu machine, you need to **configure some features that Windows does not support**.
+To use SSH just like openssh-server in local ubuntu machine, you need to configure some features that Windows does not support.
 If you do not have openssh-server toolkit, type `sudo apt-get install openssh-server`

 - Run `sudo vim /etc/ssh/sshd_config` to edit the SSH configuration file.
 - Change the port number (default=22) such as 1234.